The Complexity of Transitively Orienting Temporal Graphs: Introduction

 In static graphs, the transitive orientation problem has received extensive attention which resulted in numerous efficient algorithms.
 A graph is called \emph{transitively orientable} (or a \emph{comparability} graph) if it is possible to orient its edges such that, whenever we orient $u$ towards $v$ and $v$ towards $w$, then the edge between $u$ and $w$ exists and is oriented towards~$w$.
 The first polynomial-time algorithms for recognizing whether a given (static) graph $G$ on $n$ vertices and $m$ edges is comparability (i.e.~transitively orientable) were based on the notion of \emph{forcing} an orientation and had running time $O(n^3)$ (see Golumbic~\cite{Golumbic04} and the references therein).
 Faster algorithms for computing a transitive orientation of a given comparability graph have been later developed, having running times $O(n^2)$~\cite{Spinrad85} and $O(n+m\log n)$~\cite{McConnellS94}, while the currently fastest algorithms run in linear $O(n+m)$ time and are based on efficiently computing a modular decomposition of $G$~\cite{McConnellS99,McConnellS97}; see also Spinrad~\cite{Spinrad03}.
 It is fascinating that, although all the latter algorithms compute a valid transitive orientation if $G$ is a comparability graph, they fail to recognize whether the input graph is a comparability graph; instead they produce an orientation which is non-transitive if $G$ is not a comparability graph.
 The fastest known algorithm for determining whether a given orientation is transitive requires matrix multiplication, currently achieved in $O(n^{2.37286})$ time~\cite{alman2021refined}.

 \subparagraph{Our contribution.} In this paper we introduce the notion of \emph{temporal transitive orientation} and we thoroughly investigate its algorithmic behavior in various situations.
-An orientation of a temporal graph $\TG=(G,\lambda)$ is called \emph{temporally transitive} if, whenever $u$ has a directed edge towards $v$ with time-label $t_1$ and $v$ has a directed edge towards $w$ with time-label $t_2\geq t_1$,\footnote{That is, whenever there exists a (non-strict) directed temporal path from $u$ to $w$ arriving at time $t_2$} then $u$ also has a directed edge towards $w$ with some time-label $t_3\geq t_2$.
+An orientation of a temporal graph $\TG=(G,\lambda)$ is called \emph{temporally transitive} if, whenever $u$ has a directed edge towards $v$ with time-label $t_1$ and $v$ has a directed edge towards $w$ with time-label $t_2\geq t_1$, then $u$ also has a directed edge towards $w$ with some time-label $t_3\geq t_2$.
 If we just demand that this implication holds whenever $t_2 > t_1$, the orientation is called \emph{strictly} temporally transitive, as it is based on the fact that there is a strict directed temporal path from $u$ to $w$.
 Similarly, if we demand that the transitive directed edge from $u$ to $w$ has time-label $t_3 >t_2$, the orientation is called \emph{strongly} (resp.~\emph{strongly strictly)} temporally transitive.

 Although these four natural variations of a temporally transitive orientation seem superficially similar to each other, it turns out that their computational complexity (and their underlying combinatorial structure) varies massively.
-Indeed we obtain a surprising result in~\cref{recognition-sec}: deciding whether a temporal graph $\TG$ admits a \emph{temporally transitive} orientation is solvable in polynomial time (\cref{algorithm-TTO-subsec}), while it is NP-hard to decide whether it admits a \emph{strictly temporally transitive} orientation (\cref{NP-hard-StrictTTO-subsec}).
+Indeed we obtain a surprising result in~\Cref{recognition-sec}: deciding whether a temporal graph $\TG$ admits a \emph{temporally transitive} orientation is solvable in polynomial time (\Cref{algorithm-TTO-subsec}), while it is NP-hard to decide whether it admits a \emph{strictly temporally transitive} orientation (\Cref{NP-hard-StrictTTO-subsec}).
 On the other hand, it turns out that, deciding whether $\TG$ admits a \emph{strongly} or a \emph{strongly strictly} temporal transitive orientation is (easily) solvable in polynomial time as they can both be reduced to 2SAT satisfiability.